BernardoBrogi/ROS2_project_franka/README.md

 4. Motion planning that avoids collisions with an obstacle placed between the robot and the cube.
 5. A placement policy that autonomously places the cube inside the container.

-The random spawn pose must always remain reachable for the robot so the manipulation task can be completed reliably.

 ## Obstacle Avoidance

 Two possible approaches are: